 Step 1: Wirelessly Connect to Your Interactive Display

 Connect wirelessly to the front of room display and share your content right out of a Windows Ink supported app like OneNote.
 Because ScreenBeam eliminates cables, meetings start quickly and allows for complete mobility and a far more interactive experience than ever before.
 You can now switch presenters without delay anytime.
 The presenter would simply swipe to disconnect, allowing another team member to take control of the display with one simple click.
-Since your ScreenBeam Wireless Display is equipped with Miracast, there’s no need to use the company’s wireless network, even for sharing 4K video.
+Since your ScreenBeam Wireless Display is equipped with Miracast, there’s no need to use the company’s wireless network.

 Step 2: Collaborate with Colleagues in Real-Time